 If you have lost your dog, please visit Council's Lost Dogs at Council.

 Council runs incentive programs where desexing vouchers are given to Litchfield residents for their dogs, to assist with the cost of desexing.
-The next round of vouchers will be coming out soon, date to be announced.
+Vouchers are limited and are issued on a first in basis.

 After Hours Assistance